 - Transfer locks prevent your domain from being transferred without your knowledge.

-- Authorisation codes help make sure that you have permission to transfer your domain from one registrar to another.
-They are sometimes called 'EPP codes' or 'Transfer codes'.
+- Authorization codes help make sure you have permission to transfer your domain from one registrar to another.
+They are sometimes called “EPP codes” or “Transfer codes.”

 The technical details involved in a transfer can seem overwhelming, but many registrars have excellent online help articles that can walk you through the process.
 At Google Domains, we make it super easy by guiding you through each step with simple instructions.

 Thinking about transferring your domain to Google Domains?
-Visit our website today to learn more and click 'I'd like to transfer' to get started.
+Visit domains.google today to learn more and click Transfer a domain you already own to get started.